Bowiea volubilis - Climbing Sea Onion

 • Water: Water as soil approaches dryness.
 Take care not to overwater.

-• Considerations: Keep plant dry during its dormancy.
+• Considerations: This plant will often go dormant before growing a longer, thicker vine.
+Keep plant dry during its dormancy.
 Resume watering when plant shows new growth.
 Use well-draining soil when repotting.

 WHAT TO EXPECT

-You'll get a healthy Bowiea volubilis that meets our rigorous quality standards in a 2" nursery pot.
+You'll get a healthy Bowiea volubilis bulb that meets our rigorous quality standards.
 No two plants are alike, and yours will have its own unique shape, size and personality; expect this natural variation from the photos.
-Please note, we are sending plants with no foliage or just a few sprouts.
-The lacy foliage is very delicate and does not ship well.
-But the plants will quickly grow with the right care.

 Our plants include detailed care instructions as well as our Houseplant Best Practices guide, with information on how to repot, seasonal care and more!